Los Angeles Defective Tire Attorneys

 We expect the tires on our vehicles to work as intended, but when this crucial component of your car fails, it can lead to devastating and catastrophic car accidents.
 Tire defects are also more common than you might think: The National Highway Traffic Safety Administration (NHTSA) estimates that 11,000 vehicle accidents take place every year because of tire failure.

-If you or someone you love suffered catastrophic injuries or died as a result of defective tires, consult the skilled attorneys at Greene Broillet & Wheeler, LLP.
-We have extensive experience representing clients who sustained massive injuries in accidents caused by defective tires.
-Call us at (310) 576-1200 or email us today for a free consultation.
+From tread separation to valve stem defects, tire defect cases can be incredibly complicated to navigate and require a sophisticated legal strategy.
+If you or someone you love suffered catastrophic injuries or died as a result of defective tires, consult the skilled Los Angeles tire defect attorneys at Greene Broillet & Wheeler, LLP.
+With millions recovered for our past clients, we have extensive experience representing those who have sustained massive injuries in tire failure accidents.

 - Body ply.
 The main body of the tire consists of layers of plies, often made of a polyester cord and laid perpendicular to the tread.
 Plies should give the tire its strength.

 - Tread.
 The tire’s tread comes in contact with the road, and usually incorporates a grooved pattern that should help water escape from the tire surface.
 Special layers of tread called sipes should improve traction in challenging road conditions.

 - Belt.
 Tire belts are layers between the tread and the plies, often made of thin steel or another hard material and coated with rubber.
 Belts should position the plies, help to keep treads flat for better road contact, and prevent punctures from immediately destroying the tire.